 Columbia, MD 21044

-Laurel is senior vice president for Solutions and chief program officer at Enterprise Community Partners, Inc., one of the nation’s leading social enterprises.
+Laurel is president of Enterprise Community Partners, Inc., one of the nation’s leading social enterprises.
 Laurel leads the organization’s national programmatic and policy work, including the teams working in Enterprise’s local markets across the United States, and Enterprise’s groundbreaking initiatives focused on connecting people and communities to opportunity.
 She also leads the policy team, which focuses on policy change at the national, state and local levels; Enterprise Advisors, the organization’s consulting and technical assistance platform; and the organization’s knowledge, impact and strategy functions.